 Sanofi Australia is required to comply with all Sanofi policies including our Code of Ethics which outlines our commitment to complying with national laws and regulations, including in the areas of human rights and labour law.
-Sanofi has also implemented the following policies aimed at assessing and addressing the risk of modern slavery in its operations and supply chains:
+Sanofi has also implemented the following policies that, among other things, promote respect for human rights:

-- Fundamental Human Rights At Work fostering a workplace environment for our employees and partners where personal dignity is respected; - Human Rights Due Diligence and Human Rights Statement commitment to respect internationally recognised human rights and to exercise human rights due diligence in all its activities; and - The Suppliers' Code of Conduct ensuring that our contractors adhere to the fundamental principles of the International Labour Organisation, in particular those relating to forced labour, violence and harm, child labour, discrimination, working hours, pay, freedom of expression and equality of opportunity.
+- Respect for the Individual fostering a workplace environment for our partners where personal dignity is respected; - Fighting Bribery and Corruption committing to fighting all forms or corruption; - The Suppliers' Code of Conduct ensuring that our contractors adhere to the fundamental principles of the International Labour Organisation, in particular those relating to forced labour, violence and harm, child labour, discrimination, working hours, pay, freedom of expression and equality of opportunity.